Long-time soliton dynamics via a coarse-grained space-time method: Background

 \subsection{The Sine-Gordon Equation for Fluxons}

-A typical (short) Josephson junction is one whose lateral dimensions are much shorter than the Josephson penetration depth ($L\!\ll\!\lambda_J$ in Fig.\,\ref{fig:JJschem})~\cite{buckel2008superconductivity}.
+In this section, we provide some background information on how the Sine-Gordon equation arises in long Josephson junctions.
+A more simple model, the short Josephson junction, is one whose lateral dimensions are much shorter than the Josephson penetration depth ($L\!\ll\!\lambda_J$ in Fig.\,\ref{fig:JJschem})~\cite{buckel2008superconductivity}.
 For a junction made of an insulator with thickness $a$ sandwiched between two superconducting electrodes having London penetration depth $\lambda_L$, $\lambda_J$ is given by $\lambda_J\approx\sqrt{\Phi_0/[2\pi\mu_0j_c\,(a+2\lambda_L)]}$~\cite{weihnacht1969influence}, where $\Phi_0$ is the flux quantum, and $j_c$ is the critical current density.
 For junctions typically used in superconducting microwave circuits, $\lambda_J$ is in the order of a few $\mu m$, while $\lambda_L \approx $ few $nm$.
 The dynamics of Josephson junctions in an electromagnetic environment are encoded in the gauge-invariant, generalized flux variable $\varphi$ given by